mylesgray619/osticket-prereqs/README.md

 <img src="https://i.imgur.com/jEErpJZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here im installing/enabling IIS in windows with CGI by going to the control panel, programs, then clicking on windows features on or off.
-Then expand world wide web services, application development deatures, then check the box for CGI to enable it.
-Lastly apply the changes.
-This will install IIS with CGI support for runnung CGI scripts.
+Here I'm installing/enabling IIS in Windows with CGI by going to the control panel, programs, then clicking on Windows Features on or off.
+Then expand World Wide Web services, application development features, and then check the box for CGI to enable it.
+Lastly, apply the changes.
+This will install IIS with CGI support for running CGI scripts.
 </p>
 <br />